Has the royal family reinvented the royal family? | Sean O’Grady

 After Meghan’s accusations about a family member asking about the skin colour of her baby, race is a toxic issue.
 There’s no reason to doubt that William is appalled by it, and his ad hoc reply to a reporter after the Oprah Winfrey interview that the family is “very much not” racist was sincere, but the incident and hurt caused to Ngozi Fulani has eroded a certain amount of trust about the institution’s nature.
 The court remains a remarkably undiverse body of people, which can’t help, even if some of The Firm seem fairly “woke” in outlook.

 There’s more work to be done there, just as there is to maintain the modernised family image.
-Happily for Charles and Camilla, their relationship survived and they lived long enough to allow for what was once their scandalous “Tampongate” adultery to evolve into a love story, and to be accepted in a nation where social and moral standards have radically altered.
+Happily, for Charles and Camilla, their relationship survived and they lived long enough to allow for what was once their scandalous “Tampongate” adultery to evolve into a love story and to be accepted in a nation where social and moral standards have radically altered.
 No longer are divorcees shunned, or single mothers shamed, or couples disdained for “living in sin”.

-Family life in Britain was never as regularised and conventional as it was made out, but nowadays people don’t even try to pretend, and no longer have to endure unhappy relationships in the name of God or duty.
+Family life in Britain was never as regularised and conventional as it was made out but nowadays, people don’t even try to pretend and no longer have to endure unhappy relationships in the name of God or duty.
 The latest iteration of the royal family is equally a more complex affair, with soap-style filial tensions and relationships that have their difficulties, and strange rumours that buzz around social media.
 Once again, the royal family, or families, reflect the lives of the people, untidy, messy and unresolved as they are.

 Register for free to continue reading